aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/restrict-backup-deletion.en.md

-You can restrict in AWS backup by denying as well by denying “DeleteBackupSelection” in IAM policy.
+You can also restrict backup deletion in AWS Backup by adding an explicit Deny statement for the “DeleteBackupSelection” Action in an IAM policy.

 ```json